spang-lab/datatomb/README.md

   "authenticate": true
 }
 ```
-and returns the id of the now webhook.
+and returns the id of the new webhook.

 Either `on_tag` or `on_author` may be `null`, but not both.
 If both are not-null, then the condition is "and"ed (i.e., the above example fires if `author` pushed a dataset with a tag `tag` but not if he/she pushed a dataset that does not contain the tag `tag` and also not if someone else pushed a dataset with the tag).
 There are no checks that `author` and `tag` really exists (both for privacy reasons and because the `tag` may only exist at a later point in time, namely when the data is being pushed).